 Sycamore Ward is situated within the building of Hillview Lodge, which in turn is situated in the Grounds of The Royal United Hospital.
-Sycamore Ward is a mixed gender ward and offers care to service users with a serious mental illness who are in crisis.
+Sycamore Ward is currently piloting a 15 bedded all female ward however, this will return to a mixed gender ward in the very near future.
+Sycamore ward offers care to service users with a serious mental illness who are in crisis.

 To carry out clinical practice within designated clinical areas, ensuring that high quality evidence-based nursing assessment, care planning, interventions and evaluations for patients is provided.